inversify/InversifyJS/wiki/container_snapshots.md

         // create a snapshot so each unit test can modify
-        // it without breaking other unit tests kernel.snapshot();
+        // it without breaking other unit tests container.snapshot();

     });

     afterEach(() => {

         // Restore to last snapshot so each unit test
-        // takes a clean copy of the application kernel kernel.restore();
+        // takes a clean copy of the application container container.restore();

     });

-    // each test is executed with a snapshot of the kernel
+    // each test is executed with a snapshot of the container

     it("Ninja can fight", () => {